 Michael Billig: I am not sure that I have an ‘approach’ in the sense which that word tends to be used.
 I don’t have a set theory or methodology with which I approach various topics.
 However, I do tend to approach topics, which interest me, with a similar style.
 I tend to become interested to the point of obsession in a particular topic, often because I want to find out about something that I do not know much about.
 As a start I read as widely as I can about the topic.
 In effect this has often led me to read more social scientific, historical and philosophical works than purely psychological works.
 In consequence, my work tends not to fit a neat disciplinary framework and certainly not the framework of experimental psychology.
 However, I am also interested in the ways that people use rhetoric and language generally, and I often find myself investigating psychological problems through the close examination of rhetoric.
 In this regard my analyses are often qualitative, but I don’t see doing qualitative or quantitative analyses as a matter of principle.

 MB: I give a short account in the opening chapter of the book.
 I recount how, as a postgraduate student, I had great difficulty in understanding, let alone use, the technical concepts of experimental social psychology.
 I would try to translate them into the sort of simple English that I understood and how sometimes, as I turned the big words into ordinary words, the meaning seemed to disappear.
 At the time, I found that I lost confidence and wondered whether I could ever become a ‘proper’ academic.
 Over the years, the difficulty has increased rather than decreased, but now I don’t feel it to be a sign of failure.
 I wanted to write a book that analysed why so many academics in the social sciences – and I include psychology in the social sciences – use big words and what is wrong with using big words, when smaller ones will suffice.
-I did not want to write a book that just complained about academic language: I wanted to write which analysed current rhetorical practices and to show exactly what is wrong linguistically with such practices.
+I did not want to write a book that just complained about academic language: I wanted to write a book which analysed current rhetorical practices and to show exactly what is wrong linguistically with such practices.
 To this end, I needed to engage in discursive and linguistic analyses.

 DG: In the present time, writing and publishing are – for good or ill – necessities for academics.
 In such a condition, how can we begin to increase the relevance, accessibility, quality of our writing?
 Are there any specific writing exercises that you endorse?

 MB: It is often assumed that technical writing is more precise than ordinary language.
 In my view, the reverse is often the case, especially when it comes to writing about human actions.
 If you use currently fashionable technical phrases, which typically are nominal phrases, you often do not have to make your meaning precise – you just take a phrase which sounds precise but may be used in all manner of imprecise ways.
 If you use simpler language to describe actions, you often have to stipulate exactly what you mean – stipulating who did what and how.
-I would not advocate specific writing exercises but would urge all young academics to write as simply as they, using, for example, active verbs rather than passive sentences.
+I would not advocate specific writing exercises but would urge all young academics to write as simply as they can, using, for example, active verbs rather than passive sentences.

 MB: There are some social scientists who believe that ordinary language is ideologically compromised and that to be critical of conventional ways of thinking, you have to use special language.
 Hence some social critics have used tortuous language.
 However, I think that their position is wrong on two counts.
 Today, many of those who wield social and economic power use specialist language to reinforce their power, rather than ordinary language.
 You only have to think of management jargon.
 In these conditions, the language of ordinary people may not be so ideologically conservative.
 Second, language is not a set matrix of meanings which are imposed upon the users of the language.
 We use language to argue, to criticize and to say ‘no’.
 And it is self-regarding and erroneous to think that only those equipped with special, critical terminology can do these things.